 Who has left I’m a Celebrity 2022 so far?

-Sue Cleaver has become the third person to leave the I’m a Celebrity jungle.
+Boy George has become the fourth person to be voted off of I’m a Celebrity.

-The Coronation Street exited the show on Monday (21 November), following the eliminations of broadcaster Charlene White, who left on Friday 18 November, and A Place in the Sun presenter Scarlette Douglas.
+Hosts Ant and Dec announced that the Culture Club star had revealed the fewest “votes to save” from the public on Tuesday (22 November).

+The singer lasted 18 days in the jungle.
+His departure follows that of Coronation Street actor Sue Cleaver, who left on Monday (21 November).

+“Having Matt in here was difficult for a lot of reasons,” he admitted to Ant and Dec, before adding that he ultimately saw Hancock as “just a person” while in the camp.

+“He is just a person.
+He mucked in and was really doing a lot to help everyone.
+Everyone was very kind and thoughtful, helping me eat the right things,” the vegan star said.

-The actor sang the praises of her “jungle husband” Mike Tindall and expressed her desire for Lioness football star Jill Scott to win the competition during her exit interview with Ant and Dec.
+When actor Sue Cleaver left, she sang the praises of her “jungle husband” Mike Tindall and expressed her desire for Lioness football star Jill Scott to win the competition during her exit interview with Ant and Dec.

 During her time on the show, Cleaver told the extraordinary story of how she came to be reunited with her birth mother.